 The benefits of decluttering go way beyond having a tidy space you can be proud of.
 Excess stuff can have an impact on both your mental and physical wellbeing.
 It can cause anxiety, impair your sleep, reduce your focus, and increase your oxidative stress.
 After all, we’re products of our environment and vice versa.

-Living in an organised, less cluttered environment has the potential to provide you with more clarity and focus.
+Living in an organized, less cluttered environment has the potential to provide you with more clarity and focus.
 If your home is in turmoil, it greatly reflects the chaos that may be occurring subconsciously in your mind impairing your ability to remain focused.
-Decluttering your physical space, can help you de-clutter your mind in the process.
+Decluttering your physical space can help you de-clutter your mind in the process.
 This often results in a cleansing experience where you feel lighter and have more room to breathe.

 Getting rid of stuff and letting go can also have a profound effect on your stress and anxiety levels.
 Living in a cluttered space can be mentally draining as it’s almost impossible to ignore tasks or projects that are left unfinished.
 All the visual information and reminders create constant stress and our cortisol levels continually rise.
-Overtime this low-grade stress can deplete us of energy, generate feelings of being overwhelmed and impair our immune function.
+Over time this low-grade stress can deplete us of energy, generate feelings of being overwhelmed and impair our immune function.

 If stress is left unmanaged this can lead to constant illness like colds, flu and tummy bugs.
 It can also promote weight gain, as extra stress causes many people to overeat as a coping mechanism.
-Let the stress builds up further and long term it can lead to many chronic illnesses like heart disease, insomnia, autoimmune diseases, cancer, obesity and digestive issues.
+Let the stress builds up further and long-term it can lead to many chronic illnesses like heart disease, insomnia, autoimmune diseases, cancer, obesity and digestive issues.

 Speaking of digestion, by decluttering your environment you may see some improvement in the functioning of your digestive system.
 Organising your space can result in the disappearance of symptoms like bloating, reflux, poor digestion, and inflammation.

 Cluttered homes also allow for the build of dust, dirt, pet hair and mould.
 These pathogens and toxins can be a disaster to our health causing allergies, respiratory conditions, inflammation, oxidative stress and eventually chronic illness.
-The amazing thing is, you may not even realise your suffering from the effects of these allergens until you clean out your environment.
+The amazing thing is, you may not even realize your suffering from the effects of these allergens until you clean out your environment.

-If decluttering and becoming organised results in an improvement in our blood flow and reduction of inflammation and oxidative stress, I think it’s worth doing a little spring cleaning!
+If decluttering and becoming organized results in an improvement in our blood flow and reduction of inflammation and oxidative stress, I think it’s worth doing a little spring cleaning!
 This could truly be a simple thing you can do as a therapy for both your mind and body, increasing your longevity, vitality and total wellbeing.

 So what do you think, time to get rid of all the excess stuff you’ve been carting around and focus on what’s really important?